Ardeleanu-Vlad-George/strip-of-gradient/README.md

 - the name of the file (file extension not include) The program uses the SFML library to generate an image that represents a gradient: from the minimal value for the stated color to the maximum one.
 This means the image will be 256 pixels wide.
-The height of the image will be 50.
+The height of the image will be 50 (chosen for it is aproximately one fifth of the width).
 The color varies from left to right.
 The file extension is 'png'.
 All of the generated gradients are saved inside the './data/' folder automatically.
 Saving into custom locations isn't a consideration, neither are other file extensions, no other colors can be chosen.